aws-ia/terraform-aws-control_tower_account_factory/README.md

-# AWS Control Tower Account Factory for Terraform
+# AWS Control Tower Account Factory for ~~Terraform~~ OpenTofu

 AWS Control Tower Account Factory for Terraform (AFT) follows a GitOps model to automate the processes of account provisioning and account updating in AWS Control Tower.
 You'll create an *account request* Terraform file, which provides the necessary input that triggers the AFT workflow for account provisioning.

 For more information on AFT, see [Overview of AWS Control Tower Account Factory for Terraform](https://docs.aws.amazon.com/controltower/latest/userguide/aft-overview.html)